gesellkammer/pysdif3/docs/docs/classes/SdifFile.md

 ```

-returns a string with all frame types
+Returns a string with all frame types

 ----------